pascaliske/pi-slider/README.md

 # pi-slider

-The _pi-slider_ is a very simple image slider build with jQuery.
+The _pi-slider_ is a very simple image slider built with jQuery.
 See the steps below for the installation.
-There are also several options to customize slider.
+There are also several options to customize the slider.
 See also my [Demo](http://dev.pascal-iske.de/demos/pi-slider/) of the slider.

 ## Installation

-- Download and unzip the latest version of the [jQuery plugin](https://github.com/pascaliske/pi-slider/archive/master.zip)
+- Download and unzip the latest version of the [plugin](https://github.com/pascaliske/pi-slider/archive/master.zip)

 - Include the latest version of jQuery (see [Google Developers](https://developers.google.com/speed/libraries/devguide#jquery) for cdn-version)